nag137499/HealthCareCodeChallenge/README.md

 Remove dependents from an enrollee
 Modify existing dependents

-#
+## General Info
-This is a Springboot microservice for tracking the status of enrollees in a health care program using H2 Database
+This is a Springboot microservice for tracking the status of enrollees and dependents in a health care program using H2 Database

+## Technologies
+Project is created with:

+Spring Boot 2.3.3.RELEASE
+Java 1.8
+h2 databse
+# Table Schema
+h2 database with Springboot

+DROP TABLE IF EXISTS enrollees;
+DROP TABLE IF EXISTS dependents;

+CREATE TABLE enrollees (
+   id INT NOT NULL AUTO_INCREMENT, name VARCHAR(50) NOT NULL, activation_status VARCHAR(20) NOT NULL,
+   dob DATE NOT NULL,
+   phone_number VARCHAR(15),
+   PRIMARY KEY(id)
+);

+CREATE TABLE dependents
+   ( id INT PRIMARY KEY AUTO_INCREMENT,
+    name VARCHAR(20) NOT NULL,
+	dob DATE NOT NULL
+	PRIMARY KEY(id),
+  CONSTRAINT fk_con_userId FOREIGN KEY (enrollee_id)
+    REFERENCES enrollees (id)
+  ON DELETE CASCADE ON UPDATE NO ACTION
+);

 ## Requirements